risingwavelabs/risingwave-docs-legacy/docs/manage/node-specific-configurations.md

 5. Restart the node.

-   For the changes to take effect, you may need to restart the node.
+   For the changes to take effect, you must restart the node.

 Any items present in `risingwave.toml` will override the default values in the source code.
 If no configuration file is specified, the default values in `/risingwave/src/common/src/config.rs` will be used.